Pessimistic Off-Policy Optimization for Learning to Rank: Analysis

 \section{Analysis}

-The analysis is organized as follows.
+The analysis is structured as follows.
 First, we derive confidence intervals for items and lists.
-Then we show how the error of acting with respect to LCBs is bounded.
+Then, we show how the error of acting with respect to LCBs is bounded.
 Finally, we discuss how different choices of $\pi_0$ affect the error in \cref{lemma:optimization lcb}.
-All proofs are in \cref{appendix: pessimistic optimization}.
+All proofs are presented in \cref{appendix: pessimistic optimization}.
+We conduct a frequentist analysis based on the confidence intervals in \cref{sec:frequentist lcbs}.
+A similar analysis could be done for the Bayesian setting (\cref{sec:bayesian lcbs}).
+The analysis is exact for the CM and DCM.
+For the PBM, it is approximate, and we provide details in \cref{sec:click models}.